-- 1⁄2 cup cup mixed, chilled, sliced seafood such as raw tuna, raw salmon, raw yellowtail, and chilled poached squid, left out at room temperature for 10 minutes
+- ½ sliced seafood such as raw tuna, raw salmon, raw yellowtail, and chilled poached squid

 - 3 tbsp. salmon roe (ikura)

-- 1⁄2 oz. each thinly sliced chilled vegetables such as cucumber, avocado, and poached asparagus
+- ¼ cups thinly sliced chilled vegetables such as cucumber, avocado, and poached asparagus

-- To make the vinegar mixture, in a medium bowl, combine the vinegar, sugar, mirin and salt; set aside.
+- Make the vinegar mixture: In a bowl, stir together the vinegar, sugar, salt, and mirin.

-- Transfer rice to rice cooker and add the water.
-Cook rice according to manufacturer’s directions.
-(Alternatively, add the rice and water to a medium nonstick pot; cook over high heat for 10 minutes, then lower the heat to low and cook just until the water is absorbed, about 15 minutes more.
-Turn off the heat and let rest for 10 minutes.)
+- Transfer the rice to a rice cooker, add 1¼ cups water, and cook according to the manufacturer’s directions.
+(Alternatively, cook the rice on the stove: To a medium pot set over high heat, add the rice and water, bring to a boil, cover, turn the heat to low, and cook until the water is just absorbed, about 18–20 minutes.
+Turn off the heat and let stand for 10 minutes.)